 - Rinse off the scrub and let your lips rest for a few minutes.

-Exfoliating can be a little irritating to your skin, so next you’re going to calm it back down with a nice mask.
+Exfoliating can be a little irritating to your lips, so next, you’re going to relax them with a nice DIY lip mask.

-The mask is even simpler than the scrub.
+The DIY lip mask is even simpler than the scrub.
 It’s meant to moisturize and soothe your lips.
 Again, it has only two ingredients.